Humanity’s 8 deadly sins

 1) Overpopulation

-Lorenz doesn’t focus on the overpopulation problem of some countries (China, India, etc.), but rather deals with it as a world-wide phenomenon that has distorted human behaviour as a whole.
+Rather than focusing on the problem of overpopulation in certain countries (China, India, etc.), Lorenz treats it as a worldwide phenomenon that has distorted human behaviour as a whole.

-The most catastrophic aspect of this situation is excessive urbanization.
+The most catastrophic aspect of this situation, in his view, is excessive urbanization.

-Overcrowding in the cities and the urban anonymity that comes with it “results not only in inhuman deeds caused by weariness and the progressive extinction of human contact, but it is also the direct cause of total aggressive behaviour”.
+Overcrowding in the cities and the urban anonymity that comes with it “leads not only indirectly through exhaustion of interhuman relationships but also directly to aggressive behaviour”.

-Daily, we meet so many people in the cities, we see so many faces and we end up paying attention to none.
-Most of the times they are just an obstacle that stands right there in front of us in the bank, the super market or the bus.
+In the cities, we meet so many people every day and we see so many faces that we end up paying attention to none of them.
+Most of the time, other people are viewed simply as an obstacle that is standing right in front of us at the bank, in the supermarket or on the bus.

-In the block where your house is, could live a thousand people.
-Give it some thought, just how many of them do you know and to how many of them do you say “hello”.
-On the contrary, in a village of a thousand people everybody knows each other – even if they don’t particularly like each other.
-Plus, you are much more likely to get help from your fellow-villager than someone who lives just in the next apartment building.
+A thousand different people may live in the area of the city where you live.
+Think for a moment about how many of them you know and to how many of them you would say “hello”.
+On the contrary, in a village of a thousand people, everybody knows each other – even if they don’t particularly like each other.
+Also, you are much more likely to be helped by another villager than by a city dweller who lives even in the next apartment building.

-If some people maintain that there is nothing better than living in the city, they have to make plain to us why those who “go up” the social ladder move to less crowded areas.
+Those who argue that there is nothing better than living in the city need to explain to us why those who climb the social ladder end up moving to less crowded areas.

-If you confine a hundred mice in a cage, they will exterminate each other, even if the food suffices.
+If you confine a hundred mice to one cage, they will end up killing each other, even if there is enough food for them all.

-Lorenz here makes a quick reference to ecology and man’s dependence on the earthly sphere.
-But he is much more concerned with the desertification of the human soul, the outcome of man’s estrangement from nature.
-He compares the cities with malignant tumours that grow uncontrollably.
+Here, Lorenz makes a brief reference to ecology and man’s dependence on the earthly sphere.
+However, he is much more concerned with the desertification of the human soul, the consequence of man’s estrangement from nature.
+He compares the cities to malignant tumours that grow uncontrollably.

-City dwellers are alienated because they live in an environment detached from nature.
+City dwellers are alienated because they live in an environment that is detached from nature.

-It is no coincidence that when the chance crops up we go on an outing into nature, where we take as many deep breaths as we can, rejoicing in the scenery before we go back to the misery of the modern human farms, the apartments, and the ugliness of our lives that we have taken for granted.
+It is no coincidence that, when given the opportunity, we take outings into the natural countryside, where we take as many deep breaths as we can, savouring the scenery for as long as possible before we must return to the misery of the modern , the confined apartments, and the ugliness of our lives to which we have acclimatised.

-Lorenz begins this chapter by writing that “the most stupid product of this special inner choice, is the rate at which modern people work”.
+Lorenz begins this chapter by writing that “the working pace of modern man is the stupidest product of intraspecific selection”.

-The vast majority of our contemporaries pay no attention to anything else but success and every means suitable seems, wrongly, to be a self-contained moral.
+The vast majority of our contemporaries pay no attention to anything but success and every easy means to achieving it seems to be erroneously considered a value in itself.

-Men suffer from neurological and mental stress that competition imposes upon them and their peers.
-Daily life is so scary, so competitive, that there is hardly any time left for musing.
+Men suffer from neurological and mental stresses that are placed upon them by competition with their fellow men.
+Daily life is so daunting and so competitive that there is hardly any time left for simply musing.

 4) Sensory entropia

-Man’s need to communicate has been transmuted into “need” for the state-of-the-art mobile phone and the obligatory tariff plan which gives you the opportunity to talk “non-stop”.
+Man’s need to communicate has been transmuted into a “need” for the state-of-the-art mobile phone and the obligatory tariff plan, which provides the opportunity to talk “non-stop”.

 “By this way, impatience is triggered for immediate satisfaction of every need.
 This craving is fueled by a society where the producers urge for consumption.
 The ascertainment that the consumers can’t notice up to what point they became slaves of easy payments, is astonishing.”

-At the same time, the overabundance of stimuli and possible targets lead to stupefaction.
-The deluge of information from TV and the internet is nothing compared to the reading of a book.
-The chance you have to save in your hard disk the entire discography of your favourite artist, does not also buy you the time to listen to it.
+At the same time, the overabundance of stimuli and possible targets leads to stupefaction.
+The deluge of information offered by television and the internet provides much less satisfaction compared to reading a book.
+The ability to electronically procure and store the entire discography of your favourite artist does not also afford you the time to actually listen to it.

-You can see for yourselves what pleasure someone gets when they put on their handmade scarf (even though it is not as stylish as the factory-made one) or when they eat their tomato from their own garden.
-The labour it takes to produce something is directly proportional to the pleasure the maker gets.
+It is easy to see the pleasure that is derived when someone puts on a handmade scarf (even though it may not be as stylish as a factory-made one) or when they eat a tomato from their own garden.
+The amount of labour it takes to produce something is directly related to the pleasure received by the maker.

-At the same time we try to eliminate every negative feeling not by fighting its cause, but by ducking out of it.
-It is not just that the antidepressants are more common than painkillers; an entire industry of wellness has been set up on this concept of quick and painless riddance of troublesome thoughts.
+At the same time, we try to eliminate every negative feeling by avoiding it rather than by addressing its cause.
+It is not simply that antidepressants have become more common than painkillers; an entire industry of wellness has been built upon this notion of the quick and painless eradication of troublesome thoughts.

 5) The genetic decline

-This is one of the most difficult chapters of the book, but I will do my best to get its essence across in a few lines.
+Although this is one of the most complex chapters of the book, I will attempt to briefly convey its essence.

-There is a defense mechanism in most animals (especially the primates).
-Males, for instance, will lay claim to their reproduction but they will never kill a rival neither will they rape a female.
+There is a defence mechanism in most animals (especially primates).
+Males, for instance, will lay claim to their reproductive rights but will never kill a rival nor rape a female.

-A chimpanzee will resort to fraud to secure a bigger proportion of food but they will never keep all the food to themselves dooming the frail members to death by hunger.
+Chimpanzees will resort to fraud in order to secure a bigger proportion of food but they will never keep all the food to themselves while the frailer members starve to death.

-Some will say that man was always a wolf for their fellow-man, but accepting this criminal behavior as historical necessity poses no solution.
+Some would argue that man has always acted as a wolf towards his fellow-man, but acceptance of this criminal behavior as an historical necessity brings no solution.

 6) The clash with tradition

-Some people, especially the younger ones, will be scratching their heads here.
-We think that tradition is another word for conservativeness and we think that anything that is innovative or revolutionary should be disposed from “obsolete ideas”.
+On the other hand, some people, especially younger ones, will be scratching their heads at this point.
+We think that tradition is another word for conservativeness and that anything that is innovative or revolutionary should be disposed from “obsolete ideas”.

-This is wrong.
+This is false.
 The only way to “start from scratch” is to go back to the caves and try to make a fire by rubbing sticks together.
-We won’t be able to see further, unless we stand on the shoulders of giants.
+We won’t be able to see any further unless we stand on the shoulders of giants.

-Despite the fact that Lorenz is a scientist, he holds the view that irrational cultural apothegms should be preserved and studied.
+Despite the fact that Lorenz was a scientist, he held the view that irrational cultural adages should be preserved and studied.

 As animals and humans, we are byproducts of the natural and cultural evolution.
-Part of this cultural continuity is every people’s language and idioms, customs and traditions, religion (regardless if you are irreligious), the history, the myths, the local food, the music, the prejudices and the traditional costumes.
+Part of this cultural continuity is contained in the language and idioms, customs and traditions, religion (whether religious or not), history, myths, food, music, prejudices and traditional costumes of every group of people.

-By eliminating the past we lose the essence of the present, since a rootless man is nothing but prey of outside pressures and circumstances.
+By eliminating the past, we lose the essence of the present, since a rootless man is nothing but prey to his outside pressures and circumstances.

-The leveling of globalization, where all people just mimic models of behaviour which have no reference and nothing to do with every people’s features, doesn’t nurture “citizens of the world” but identical – and easy to manipulate – beings.
+The leveling of globalization – whereby people simply mimic models of behaviour that have no reference or relevance to themselves – does not nurture “citizens of the world” but merely identical – and easy to manipulate – beings.

-This uniformity, the lack of diversity, suits phylogenetically the ants but not humans.
+This uniformity and lack of diversity may be phylogenetically beneficial to the ants but it is not good for humans.

 7) Submission to dogma

-Man, unfortunately, has an innate inclination to dogmatism.
+Man, unfortunately, has an innate inclination towards dogmatism.

 The reason is twofold:

-First, it is much easier to accept unquestionably ready-to-use beliefs than evaluate them; cheering and booing demand less mental strain than thinking does.
+First, it is much easier to accept unquestioningly ready-to-use beliefs than to evaluate them; cheering and booing demands less mental strain than thinking.

 Secondly, all humans – like animals – need to be a part of a team.

-Man, as a result of thousands of years of religious indoctrination, believe that they alone, among all other animals, possess two features: a soul and freedom of choice.
+As a result of thousands of years of religious indoctrination, men believe that they alone, among all other animals, possess two features: a soul and freedom of choice.

-Regarding the first one, is a matter of faith, therefore it cannot be disputed.
-Those who think that can prove God’s existence or inexistence have no clue whatsoever about man’s nature – let alone God’s.
+In the case of the former, it is a matter of faith; therefore, it cannot be disputed.
+Those who think that they can prove God’s existence or inexistence are clueless about the nature of man – let alone God.

-The second one, the freedom of choice, is one of the toughest philosophical-theological-scientific matters: is it our decisions and beliefs that shape the circumstances or the circumstances that shape us?
+The second aspect, freedom of choice, relates to one of the most challenging philosophical-theological-scientific issues: do our decisions and beliefs shape our circumstances or do our circumstances shape us?

-As a rule, the acceptance of the dogma “lines” follows the acceptance of dogma itself, even though there is evidence that predisposes us to accept a particular dogma and not the opposite or a similar one.
+As a rule, taking the dogmatic stance follows on from embracing dogma itself, although there is something that leads us to accept a particular dogma and not the opposite or a similar one.

-A youth, for instance, will join a Nazi organization for reasons unrelated to Nazi ideology; they might like black clothes and violent-potboilers or maybe they just want to contradict their parents.
-Once they find themselves within the team, they will embrace the dogma and start thinking, talking and behaving like the authorities, the models of the team.
+A youth, for instance, might join a Nazi organization for reasons unrelated to Nazi ideology; he might simply like black clothes and violent-potboilers or maybe he just wants to contradict his parents.
+Once he finds himself within the team, he will embrace the dogma and will start thinking, talking and behaving like the leaders of the team.

-The same goes for every party, religious or scientific community; the communist will use the terms of dialectical materialism, the Jehovah’s Witness will give away leaflets and the psychiatrists will make fun of the psychologists.
+The same is true of every party, religious or scientific community: a communist will use the jargon of dialectical materialism; a Jehovah’s Witness will hand out leaflets and a psychiatrist will deride psychologists.

-Everyone labours under the delusion that they act freely but they cannot perceive that their “freedom” is dogmatic.
+Everyone labours under the misapprehension that they are acting freely but they cannot comprehend that their “freedom” is dogmatic.

-Yet the utmost dogma, unlike anything mankind has ever seen before, is the conviction that the only rational behavior is the one that is linked to the aforementioned competitive / consumptive model.
+Yet the ultimate global dogma, unlike anything mankind has ever seen before, is the conviction that the only rational behavior is that which is linked to the aforementioned competitive / consumptive model.

-Anyone who tries to oppose or remain intact from the modern way of life, is considered as quirky or mental or dangerous.
+Anyone who tries to oppose or abstain from the modern way of life is considered to be quirky, mentally unstable or even dangerous.

-What would you think of a man who grows their own food, makes their own furniture for their house (which they might have built for themselves), and live without TV, telephone or electricity?
+What would you think of a man who grows his own food, makes his own furniture for his house (which he might have built for himself), and lives without a television, telephone or electricity?

 8) Nuclear weapons